 While conducting my Opera VPN review, I could not find any pricing information on the site or elsewhere.
 This means you can use their integrated VPN service the browser, without paying a single penny.

 The product is not actually a “Virtual Private Network (VPN) service, but rather a proxy.
-So, the max you can do with Opera VPN is unblocked geo-restricted websites to bypass content censorships.
+So, the max you can do with Opera VPN is unblocking some geo-restricted websites.

-After the installation process came to an end, I launched the browser.
-Right next to the URL bar, I found a “VPN” button.
+Right next to the URL bar, there is a “VPN” button.
 To activate it, however, I had to go to Menu > Settings > Privacy > VPN.

 Opera VPN Payment Methods Review